Knogle/mount-loop/README.md

 # mount-loop.sh

-**mount-loop.sh** is a versatile shell script designed to simplify the creation and management of loop devices, filesystems, and ramdisks on Linux systems.
+**mount-loop.sh** is a versatile shell script designed to simplify the creation and management of loop devices, filesystems, ramdisks, and devices with simulated faulty blocks on Linux systems.
 It automates the process of setting up loopback devices, creating files of specified or random sizes, and mounting them with or without filesystems.
-This tool is particularly useful for developers, system administrators, and testers who need to simulate block devices, perform filesystem operations, or test storage-related functionalities without the need for physical hardware.
+This tool is particularly useful for developers, system administrators, and testers who need to simulate block devices, perform filesystem operations, test storage-related functionalities, or simulate faulty storage conditions without the need for physical hardware.

 ## Table of Contents